 Eileen works as a technical specialist in the milk bank lab team.
 Prior to joining us at the Hearts Milk Bank she worked as a midwife and neonatal nurse.
 Eileen says “I never dreamt I would work in a lab, but now I find immense satisfaction and enjoyment from pouring, pasteurising and packing up the donor milk for all those hungry babies.
 The HMF plays an essential role in today’s health care, and I feel very proud to be part of it.”

-Vikki had a varied career in retail, training and education before switching her focus and joining us to work in the office team at the milk bank, where she assists with donor recruitment and administration.
+Vikki had a varied career in retail, training and education before switching her focus and joining us to work in the office team at the milk bank, where she helps to co-ordinate the transport of donor milk to and from our network of hubs, liaising closely with our volunteers.
+Vikki also assists with donor recruitment and administration.
 She has four teenage children which means she’s perfectly suited to the busy, exciting pace of milk banking, and she loves knowing that every task makes a difference to the outcome of vulnerable babies.
 Her interests include the arts, reading and experimenting in the kitchen with exotic ingredients, as well as taking in the beautiful countryside around her home while walking her dog.

 Tina Crombie was elected Trustee of the HMF in February 2020.
 Tina is co-founder and director of TCR UK Solutions, implementing scalable systems and processes for life science companies.
 She has 25 years’ life science business experience and is an experienced charity trustee.
 Tina joins the HMF to help navigate challenges and opportunities in growing the organisation to contribute to delivery of the best possible support for families.